-The slang, memes, and written style of the web are incredibly important tools in any modern communicator’s kit of parts.
+The slang, memes, and writing style of the web are incredibly important tools in any modern communicator’s kit of parts.
 The more you understand the native language, the better you can reach younger audiences with growing buying power.
 So grab your guidebook and pith helmet—we’re going deep into the wilds of the web to understand Internet Speak as we know it in 2019.

 Defining key terms

-Before we start our adventure, let’s lay out a few key terms.
+Before we start our adventure, let’s layout a few key terms.
 “Slang” no longer fully encompasses the internet’s complex and ever-evolving language system, so we’ve also defined and differentiated the terms “memes” and “style.”

 Invented, repurposed, or shortened words characteristically more playful, vivid, and ephemeral.